neondatabase/website/content/docs/introduction/ip-allow.md

 ## Protected branches

 You can apply IP restrictions more precisely by designating specific branches in your Neon project as protected and enabling the **Restrict IP access to protected branches only** option.
+This will apply your IP allowlist to protected branches only with no IP restrictions on other branches in your project.
 Typically, branches that contain production or sensitive data are marked as protected.
-For instructions on setting up protected branches, refer to [Set a branch as protected](#set-a-branch-as-protected).
+For instructions on setting up protected branches, refer to [Set a branch as protected](/docs/manage/branches#set-a-branch-as-protected).